Ph.D., Princeton Theological Seminary, 2008

 “The transformation of the human mind and its renewal through assimilation to the mind of Christ is something that has to go on throughout the whole of our life—it is a never-ending discipleship in repentant rethinking as we take up the cross and follow Christ.
 That is why we cannot be theologians without the incessant prayer in offering ourselves daily to God through the reconciling and atoning mediation of Christ; and that is also why we cannot be evangelists without being theologians whose minds are constantly schooled in obedience to Christ.” –T.F.
 Torrance

-As an evangelical theologian, I am interested in bringing the insights and commitments of the evangelical tradition into conversation with thinkers and ideas from around the world and across the centuries.
-I am especially interested in learning from theologians currently working in the developing world.
-Other research interests include traditional and contemporary debates between Protestant and Roman Catholic theologians, as well as recent debates about the doctrines of the Trinity and Christology.
+My work is in systematic theology with an emphasis on modern and contemporary theology.
+I am interested especially in the work of theologians currently working in the developing world.
+Other interests include the traditional and contemporary dialogues between Protestant and Roman Catholic theologians as well as recent debates about the doctrines of the Trinity and Christology.
+In addition to some edited volumes, I am currently writing a book on the relationship between nature and grace.

 - BITH 111 Gospel, Church, and Culture